Best place to find information and services that your council provides...

 Environmental Protection UK has published guidelines for bonfires.
 They also provide general information on garden bonfire problems and alternatives to bonfires.

 In all but a few rare cases, it is an offence to burn waste materials on commercial land.
-If you are affected by smoke or notice burning of waste on land occupied by businesses then you should report this to us.
-In certain cases and for certain kinds of business officers may refer complaints for investigation to the Environment Agency, as the proper enforcing authority - officers will advise you if this is necessary.
+If you are affected by smoke or notice burning of waste on land occupied by businesses, you should report this to us.
+In certain cases and for certain kinds of business, officers may refer complaints for investigation to the Environment Agency, as the proper enforcing authority - officers will advise you if this is necessary.

 Burning of many synthetic waste materials, plastics, rubber and treated or painted wood can release dark or black smoke - this type of smoke can have more serious implications for health and therefore is an outright offence under the Clean Air Act 1993 and should be reported to us.